 MP for Ashton-under-Lyne

 Angela Rayner is the Labour (Co-op) MP for Ashton-under-Lyne, first elected in 2015.
-She has held senior government roles, including Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government, and has taken on prominent leadership positions within the Labour Opposition.
-The record shows a career spanning both ministerial and shadow roles at the highest levels.
+She has held senior roles in both government and opposition, including Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government in 2024–2025, and has previously served as Deputy Leader of the Official Opposition.

-She has eight declared financial interests: six entries for donations and other support for activities as an MP (including loans), one entry for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.
+She has 12 declared financial interests, including eight entries for donations and other support for activities as an MP, plus one entry for employment and earnings, one for ad hoc payments, one for gifts/benefits from UK sources, and one miscellaneous item.

 Generated 21 February 2026